Covera Covera

 🔔 If You're Over 50 in Tucson

-Tucson has one of Arizona's largest retiree populations, and many seniors here drive primarily in the cooler months — accurate seasonal mileage reporting can deliver real savings.
-Arizona also offers a defensive driving course discount that can reduce your premium by up to 10% — and it can be completed online in a single day.
+Tucson has one of Arizona's largest retiree populations.
+Many seniors drive primarily in cooler months — accurate seasonal mileage reporting can deliver real savings.
+Arizona's defensive driving course is available online and delivers a guaranteed discount with most carriers — one of the easiest savings in the state.

 Find Senior Discounts →